Introduction to Pelvic Floor Reconstruction

 If you have been diagnosed with pelvic organ prolapse, the muscles of the pelvic floor might have been damaged or become weak.
 The pelvic floor consists of the muscles, ligaments, connective tissue and nerves that support and control the rectum, uterus, vagina, and bladder.
 These weakened or damaged muscles are often the result of childbirth, repeated heavy lifting, chronic disease, or surgery and result in the inability to support the weight of some or all of the pelvic and abdominal organs.
 Due to the lack of support, the organs may drop (prolapse) below their normal positions and cause symptoms such as discomfort, pain, pressure and urinary incontinence.

 About 35% of women will develop some form of pelvic organ prolapse in their lives.
-Physicians will often time try to treat pelvic floor prolapse by a variety of nonsurgical therapies first, but many females have found successful treatment with Pelvic Floor Reconstruction Surgery.
-This surgery consists of several procedures for correcting pelvic organ prolapse and the goal is to restore the normal structure and function of the female pelvic organs.
+Physicians will often time try to treat pelvic floor prolapse by a variety of nonsurgical therapies first, but many females have found successful treatment with pelvic floor reconstruction surgery.
+This surgery, performed by Plano, Frisco and Dallas, Texas area urologist Dr. Mark Allen, consists of several procedures for correcting pelvic organ prolapse, and the overall goal is to restore the normal structure and function of the female pelvic organs.

 Pelvic Organ Prolapse Symptoms